 But where to start?
 Here’s everything you need to know about buying the best olive oil for cooking.

 Why does your cooking oil matter?

-The average smoke point of olive oil is 350° to 410° F, potentially reaching 470° F on the most refined varieties.
+The average smoke point of olive oil is 350° to 410° F, potentially reaching 470° F on refined varieties.
 That means it can certainly be used for sauteing – as long as you keep the heat at medium or medium-high, depending on your stove top.
 Olive oil can even be pan frying and deep frying.

 Here’s a look at the various cooking techniques and which olive oil is best for the job.

 If you’d like to add a little silky rich goodness and flavor to a dish, a drizzle of olive oil is just what the doctor ordered.
 (And your doctor will be happy, too – olive oil is packed with health benefits!)
 As drizzling highlights the flavor of the oil, you’ll want to choose a good bottle with an intriguing flavor profile.
 This is a job for the good stuff: extra virgin olive oil.

 Extra virgin olive oil (EVOO), is considered the finest olive oil in all the land.
 It is cold-extracted and unrefined, meaning it maintains its incredible health benefits as well as the flavor.
 EVOOs can be fruity and slightly sweet, vegetal and zippy, buttery, spicy, peppery, or a combination.
 Drizzling is an ideal way to taste the unique flavor of an olive oil, as the olive oil remains unheated.

 Recipe Ideas for Drizzling Olive Oil